| 20 min read

 • ezCater - Fourth Annual Lunch Report (survey of 1,000 full-time US employees), 2025

-• ezCater - Food for Work Report / Catering Growth Forum Data, 2025
+• ezCater - Food for Work Report / Catering Growth Forum Data (survey of 2,300+ workplace food stakeholders), 2025

 • ezCater - Workplace Trends 2026: The Future of Workplace Experience, February 2026